-Supervised work experience in the community, completion of specific learning objectives and employer evaluation.
+Supervised work experience in an approved job.
+Completion of specific learning objectives and employer evaluation.
 [GE]

 Stage Lighting Design

 Techniques and principles of stage and TV lighting design.
 Use of instruments and light control systems with a special emphasis on computerized light control.
 [GE, HB, SE]